 - An attorney seeking to withdraw as defense counsel shall file a motion with the Court setting forth reasons for the request to withdraw, and shall serve the Reno City Attorney.

 - Until the Court has entered an Order Authorizing Withdrawal/Substitution of Counsel, a defense attorney remains counsel of record for the defendant and shall continue to represent the defendant and make all court appearances.

 Rule 4: Motions

-Rule 5: Motions/Pleadings by Facsimile
+Rule 5: Filing Motions and Pleadings by Facsimile

 - All rules and procedures that apply to motions/pleadings filed in person at the court shall also apply to motions/pleadings filed by facsimile, except as otherwise specified in this rule.